Pistacia lentiscus: Resin

 The aromatic, ivory-coloured resin, also known as mastic, is harvested as a spice from the cultivated mastic trees grown in the south of the Greek island of Chios in the Aegean Sea, where it is also known by the name "Chios tears".
 Originally liquid, it is hardened, when the weather turns cold, into drops or patties of hard, brittle, translucent resin.
 When chewed, the resin softens and becomes a bright white and opaque gum.

-The word mastic derives from the Latin word masticare (to chew), in Greek: μαστιχάω verb mastichein ("to gnash the teeth", the English word completely from the Latin masticate) or massein ("to chew").
+The word mastic derives from the Latin word masticare (to chew), in Greek: μαστιχάω verb mastichein ("to gnash the teeth", the English word coming from the Latin masticate) or massein ("to chew").

 Within the European Union, mastic production in Chios is granted protected designation of origin and protected geographical indication names.
-Although the tree is native to all of the Mediterranean region, it will release its resin only on selected places, most notably, around Cesme, Turkey and in the southern portion of the Greek island of Chios, the latter being the only place in the world where it is cultivated regularly.
+Although the tree is native to all of the Mediterranean region, it will release its resin only on selected places, most notably, around Çeşme, Turkey and in the southern portion of the Greek island of Chios, the latter being the only place in the world where it is cultivated regularly.
 The island's mastic production is controlled by a co-operative of "medieval" villages, collectively known as the 'mastichochoria' (Μαστιχοχώρια, lit. "mastic villages").